 Wage Taxes: We could impose a flat percentage tax on all wages - no matter how high or how low.
 This is sometimes called a "payroll" tax.
 Some states rely heavily on a payroll tax.
-It is collected from employers and is therefore cheaper to administer than an income tax.
-Social Security taxes and Medicare taxes are also wage taxes.
-The tax base of the Social Security tax (6.2% on both employer and employee, §§ 3101, 3111) is limited to an amount indexed to take account of inflation, about the first \$120,000 of wage income, § 3121(a)(1) (cross-referencing Social Security Act).
+Payroll taxes are collected from employers and are therefore cheaper to administer than an income tax.
+Social Security taxes and Medicare taxes are wage taxes.
+The Social Security tax is 6.2% of employee wages that both employer and employee must pay, §§ 3101, 3111), limited to an amount indexed to take account of inflation - about the first 120,000 of wage income, 3121(a)(1)(cross-referencing Social Security Act).
 The ceiling on the tax base of the Social Security tax creates a regressive effect (infra), i.e., those with incomes higher than the ceiling pay an effective rate that is lower than the effective rate that those whose income is below the ceiling must pay.
-The tax base of the Medicare tax (1.45% on both employer and employee) is not subject to a limit.
-For high-income earners, there is an additional 0.9% tax on wages or self-employment income. §§ 3101(b)(2), 1401(b)(2).
-The Social Security and Medicare programs mainly benefit all senior citizens - and both are funded by a flat tax on wages of those currently working.
-Contrary to the claims of some politicians and commentators, everyone who works for her income pays
+The Medicare tax is 1.45% of employee wages that both employer and employee must pay.
+The Medicare tax is not subject to a limit.
+For high-income earners,3 there is an additional 0.9% tax on wages or self-employment income. §§ 3101(b)(2), 1401(b)(2).
+The Social Security and Medicare programs mainly benefit senior citizens - and both are funded by a flat tax on wages of those currently working.
+Contrary to the claims of some politicians and commentators, everyone who works for her income pays some federal tax.
+The flat tax on all wages of low- to middle-income persons (combined 7.65% plus a like amount paid by employers4) assures that many workers pay more in these flat taxes than they do in progressive income taxes.
+This point makes the total burden of paying federal taxes of whatever type much less progressive than the brackets established by § 1 of the Internal Revenue Code imply.